vertoe/darkcoil/README.md

 * Copyright (c) 2013-2014 Darkcoin Developers
 * Copyright (c) 2014 DARKCOIL Project (by vertoe)

-The Darkcoin artwork and logo is used in terms of the CC-BY-SA 4.0 license, see https://creativecommons.org/licenses/by-sa/4.0/
+The Darkcoin artwork and logo is used in terms of the CC-BY-SA 4.0 license, attribution goes to the Darkcoin Foundation see following link for details https://creativecommons.org/licenses/by-sa/4.0/